 The global Irish community will also have a vital role to play in commemorating our shared history.
-Our Embassies will host various events to mark the anniversaries.
+Our Embassies and Consulates will host various events to mark the anniversaries.

 The Embassy plays a role in the Irish Government’s work with the British Government, the Northern Ireland Executive and with civil society to foster reconciliation and develop opportunities for co-operation.

 The Northern Ireland peace process brought about an end to decades of conflict.
 The Irish Government played a central role in this process and our work continues today.